concurrent-recursion/enterprise-search-java/README.md

 }
 ```

-Using this document, we can ingest teh documents using this example:
+Using this document, we can ingest the documents using this example:
 ```java
 AppSearchClient client = //...